oddbird/oddsite/content/services/design-systems.rst

 and integrating tools & daily process to keep your system meaningful and up-to-date.

-You're team will learn to…
+Your team will learn to…

 - Audit existing sites for patterns and problems
 - Maintain consistency in the design throughout an application